An Economy Where All Georgians Can Thrive

 A Quality Public Education For Our Kids

-Georgia has the sixth-largest public school system in the United States, but our public education system has been consistently underfunded for the last two decades.
-In that time, the state legislature has cut $10.2 billion in funding for our state’s children, equating to more than $6,000 for every student in the educational system right now.
+Georgia has the sixth-largest public school system in the United States, but for the last two decades, our public education system has been consistently underfunded.
+In failing to fully fund Quality Basic Education (QBE) over the last decade, the state legislature has cut $10.2 billion in funding for our state’s children, including more than $600 million in Cobb County alone.
+This equates to more than $6,000 for every student currently in the educational system.
 This discrepancy is felt most in districts in rural Georgia and communities with higher levels of poverty.
+Yet, many lawmakers who passed SB 233 cited “failing schools” as the justification for the legislation, conveniently omitting their role in underfunding these schools.

 A Community Safe From Gun Violence and Crime